alexhouse/alexhouse/README.md

 ### Hi there 👋

-- 🔭 I’m currently breaking stuff with IMMO Capital
+- 🔭 I’m currently breaking stuff with Kennek Solutions Ltd
 - 🚁 I hold a current CPL(H) and am rated on the Robinson R44 and Bell 206
-- 🏍 I currently ride a Triumph Street Triple R 765
 - 💬 Ask me about anything.
 - 📫 How to reach me: https://keybase.io/alexhouse